justinnamilee/discord-smtp-relay/README.md

 ## 🧩 Template Example

 This is the file that's at `etc/template.example.json`, the rest of that directory is in `.gitignore` so add as many new ones as you want...
+For more details on this please see [text/template](https://pkg.go.dev/text/template) and [Discord Embeds](https://discordjs.guide/popular-topics/embeds.html).
+Feel free to submit ideas for new fields to support or new default templates to provide via issues or PR or w/e people normally do.

 <details>
 <summary>Click to expand</summary>